thisisntnathan/memorypalace/readinglist.md

 mathjax_autoNumber: false
 ---

 Like a todo-list but for knowledge.
-This page is (hopefully) auto-updated by the curating agent...
+Ideally this page is auto-updated by the curating agent every morning as it reads the arXiv feeds...

 ## 03 Jan 2025